 Expected Dacia Duster Motability launch date: TBC

 Romanian brand Dacia has confirmed that it will enter the UK electric car market for the first time in 2024.
 Already on sale in Europe, the Spring EV is a rebadged version of the Renault K-ZE which is built in China.
-When it arrives in the UK it is expected to be one of the cheapest electric vehicles around.
-Size wise, this car is around 3.73 metres long, which puts it somewhere between the Volkswagen up! and the MINI hatchback – although the Dacia gets more of a SUV-style look.
+When it arrives in the UK it will be one of the cheapest electric vehicles around, with prices starting from well under £18k.
+Size wise, this car is around 3.73 metres long, which puts it somewhere between the old Volkswagen up! and the MINI hatchback – although the Dacia gets more of a SUV-style look.

 Our market will get the gutsier version of the Spring with a 64bhp electric motor (other countries can also choose a lesser 44bhp variant).
 The battery size on offer is always the same though, with just 26.8kWh of usable capacity available, a modest figure that means just 137 miles of range can be had.